sameeresque/pyALF/README.md

 ## **Include `pyALF` in your `$PYTHONPATH`:**

-Add the full path to the `pyALF` code to your `$PYTHONPATH` variable by invoking, or better yet add the path to .bashrc and .profile files
+Add the full path to the `pyALF` code to your `$PYTHONPATH` variable by invoking, or better yet add the path to .bash_profile or .zshrc files

 ```
-export PYTHONPATH="$PYTHONPATH:/path/to/pyALF/"
+export PYTHONPATH="$PYTHONPATH:/your/path/to/pyALF/"
 ```

 # **To Uninstall pyALF**